Best Mutual Fund for Beginners with Low Risk in India (2026 Guide)

 1️⃣ Debt Mutual Funds

-Debt funds invest in bonds and fixed-income instruments.
+Debt mutual funds invest in fixed-income instruments like bonds and treasury bills.

 Expected Returns: